csomgyula/select2/doc/flag2.md

 `get()` - get the value of the flag

-`set(v)` - set the value of the flag to the arg, pseudo code:
+`set(v)` - set the value of the flag and wakes up the waiting thread if there's any and the wait condition is met, pseudo code:

      # chage the value
      value = v

-     # check whether there is a wait
-     if waiting:

-        # if the the new value is the one waited for, notify the waiting thread
+     # check whether there is a wait and whether the new value is the one waited for, if yes, then notify the waiting thread
-        if until_value == v:
+     if waiting and until_value == v:

-            # wait is synchronized
+         # wait is synchronized on this
          synchronized(this):

+             # unset the wait flag
+			 waiting = false;

              # notify the thread that is waiting
              notify

 `wait_until(v)` - wait until the flag becomes `v`, pseudo code: